-You do not want to skip this event.
+not want to skip this event.
 Why?
 We’re glad you asked.
-Here are just some of the many reasons to visit HalloWeekends this fall.
+Here are some of the many reasons to visit HalloWeekends.

 1. Fun for Little Boos and Ghouls

 By day, there's a ton of kid-friendly Halloween fun to be had in the sun.
-Trick-or-Treat for candy and surprises, make Kooky Crafts to take home, walk through The Magical House on Boo Hill or pick out your own pumpkin at the Pumpkin Patch, then decorate it.
-Kids will love wandering through the Howlin' Hay Maze or the Tricky Corn Maze, digging through the Crazy Corn Box and Monstrous Mummy Pit before going to a special sandbox to unearth skeletons at Diggin' Up Bones.
+Trick-or-Treat for candy and surprises, make Kooky Crafts to take home, walk through The Magical House on Boo Hill or pick out your own pumpkin at the Pumpkin Patch to decorate.
+Kids will love wandering through the Howlin' Hay Maze or the Tricky Corn Maze as well as digging through the Crazy Corn Box and Monstrous Mummy Pit.
+Plus, there's a special sandbox to unearth skeletons at Diggin' Up Bones.

 2. HAUNT is NSFK (Not Safe for Kids)

-Ditch the lame haunted houses for the truly blood-curdling experience of HAUNT.
-Back for another year of mazes, scare zones and even more frightful entertainment, HAUNT gives adults and older teens a chance to scream like terrified little children (without actually being judged for it), because everyone else will be, too.
+When night falls, ditch the family-friendly “haunted” houses for the truly blood-curdling experience of HAUNT.
+Back for another year of mazes, scare zones and even more frightful entertainment, HAUNT gives adults and older teens a chance to scream like terrified little children (without actually being judged for it)... because everyone else will be, too.

 The ambiance itself is creepy with dark decor, eerie music and ghouls walking around like they own the place.
 Heads up — no face paint, costumes or masks are allowed for guests.
 Leave the scaring to the pros for the night.